Cleveland Philharmonic Orchestra

+Over the years, Cleveland, American, and world premieres of new music have been presented by the Cleveland Philharmonic Orchestra.

 Beyond the regular season, the Philharmonic has become involved in various community activities.
-It was the first symphonic group in Cleveland to honor Martin Luther King Jr. This annual concert has been a tradition at Cuyahoga Community College attracting capacity audiences for many years.
-The Cleveland Philharmonic Orchestra Chamber Ensemble, which was formed during the 2002/2003 season, consists of players from within the CPO and performs for welcoming and enthusiastic audiences in Cleveland area churches and at other community venues.
+It was the first symphonic group in Cleveland to honor Martin Luther King Jr. This annual concert was a tradition at Cuyahoga Community College attracting capacity audiences for many years until being discontinued by Cuyahoga Community College.

 SYMPHONIC JOURNEY, Con Amore, a History of the Cleveland Philharmonic Orchestra was published in 2003.
 It was written by Robert Finn, former music critic of The Plain Dealer, freelance writer, teacher, lecturer and arts advocate.
 The book recounts the orchestra's 1938 founding and history in detail and contains many photographs and reproductions of early Philharmonic programs and newspaper reviews.
 There are extensive appendices that list players, conductors, repertory and winners of the orchestra's Young Artist Competition through the years.

 The Cleveland Philharmonic Orchestra mission statement reads as follows: